LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - Use button instead of i for expandable container chevrons
   - Update LabelOverlay and DetailEditor with ids for labeling elements
   - Add `labelId` getter method in `QueryColumn`
+  - Add `data-fieldkey` to some labels to help with locators

 ### version 7.37.0
 *Released*: 15 May 2026